PodcastsAviationSustainability In The Air

 • Sustainability In The Air

-Why World Energy believes that bankable offtakes are key to scaling SAF
+Why Aether Fuels believes feedstock flexibility is key to scaling SAF

 He discusses:

-If you LOVED this episode, you’ll also love the conversation we had with Gene Gebolys, founder and CEO of World Energy, who delves into the intricacies and future of SAF.
+If you LOVED this episode, you’ll also love the conversation we had with Synhelion’s Founder and CEO Philipp Furler who unpacked how the Swiss technology company is working to scale synthetic fuels by tackling some of the fundamental cost and infrastructure barriers facing SAF today.
 Check it out here.

 Learn more about the innovators who are navigating the industry's challenges to make sustainable aviation a reality, in our new book ‘Sustainability in the Air: Volume 2’.
 Click here to learn more.